Wildlife Safari Photography Tips

 • Pack a few memory cards.
 You will be amazed at just how many shots of each subject you take.

 • Zip-loc bags are a godsend when the dust is swirling.
-Keep all of the smaller pieces of your equipment protected.
+Keep all of the smaller pieces of your photo gear protected.

 • Back up all of your shots multiple times and store them separately.
 Imagine having one memory card that gets lost at baggage handling.

 Whether you’re photographing the glorious red mountainous region of Spitzkoppe or searching the lush green lands of the Etosha National Park, your guide will have been there many times before.
-He will understand the habitat, the wildlife, and will get you best positioned for what you might see.
+He will understand the habitat, the wildlife, and will get you to the best location for that beautiful light you need.

 Trust his judgement; there will be no-one more prepared with wildlife safari photography tips than him.